-NAML a is a nonprofit organization of over 120 member institutions employing more than 10,000 scientists, engineers, and professionals and representing ocean, coastal and Great Lakes laboratories stretching from Maine to the Gulf of Mexico to the west coast, from Guam to Bermuda and from Alaska to Puerto Rico.
-NAML labs support the conduct of high quality ocean, coastal and Great Lakes research and education in the natural and social sciences and the effective use of that science for decision-making on the important issues that face our country.
-Through national and regional networks, NAML labs -
+The National Association of Marine Laboratories (NAML) is a nonprofit organization of over 120 members employing more than 10,000 scientists, engineers, and professionals and representing ocean, coastal and Great Lakes laboratories stretching from Maine to the Gulf of Mexico to the west coast, from Guam to Bermuda and from Alaska to Puerto Rico.
+NAML labs support the conduct of high quality ocean, coastal and Great Lakes research in the natural and social sciences, education and outreach.
+Through national and regional networks, NAML labs --

-- Promote and support basic and applied research of the highest quality from the unique perspective of coastal laboratories; - Assist local, regional and state entities with information related to the use and conservation of marine and coastal resources using ecosystem-based management approaches; - Recognize, encourage and support the unique and significant role that coastal laboratories play in workforce development, enhancing science/ocean literacy, and in conducting education, outreach, and public service programs for K-gray audiences; and - Facilitate the exchange of information and relevant expertise between NAML member institutions, government agencies, and the private sector.
+- Promote and support basic and applied research of the highest quality from the unique perspective of coastal laboratories. - Assist local, regional and state entities with information related to the use and conservation of marine and coastal resources using ecosystem-based management approaches. - Recognize, encourage and support the unique role that coastal laboratories play in conducting education, outreach, and public service; and - Facilitate the exchange of information and relevant expertise between NAML member institutions, government agencies, and the private sector.